Culture of Jiangxi: Novel

-Long

 Most of the long novels of Jiangxi don't show how reality is, they pay attention to the "excavation of history and culture".

-Short story

 Different from the novels, the majority of short stories of Jiangxi closely related to the practice world.
 Urbanization beings several topics for writers to discuss how it changes and reforms the structure of society.
 In addition, the transformation process where traditional concepts are influenced by industrialization is shown in the short stories.